openmodelingfoundation/openmodelingfoundation.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ### Contributors
 _Use_ **@** _to mention contributors._

+_You can also enter [`Co-authored-by: name <email>`](https://docs.github.com/en/github/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) in your commit messages to explicitly mark co-authors in this commit._

 - @[contributor1_username]
 - @[contributor2_username]

 ### Additional Info
 _Additional information, link attachments, or photo attachments._